 ‘Your mind, your will, and your emotions have a tendency to drift like a boat on the sea.’

-In his message, Judah goes on to talk about anchors and how they are agents of stability and security.
+In his message, the speaker goes on to talk about anchors and how they are agents of stability and security.
 He talks about how they keep us from drifting, from tipping and ultimately, from sinking and I think we all need this in our lives in some shape or form.
 For me, my anchor is my faith in Christ and this keeps me steady and grounded through the craziness of life.
 It gives me peace about the future and confidence as I look forward.
 Having something unchangeable, constant and completely reliable to hold on to- whatever it may be- helps keep us rooted, secure and better prepared for all that life throws.